NO YELLOWSTONE PARK?

 For two weeks in October 2013, the U.S. federal government shut down.
 Many federal services, like the national parks, closed and 800,000 federal employees were furloughed.
 Tourists were shocked and so was the rest of the world: Congress and the President could not agree on a budget.
 Inside the Capitol, Republicans and Democrats argued about spending priorities and whether to increase the national debt limit.
 Each year’s budget, which is over $3 trillion of spending, must be approved by Congress and signed by the President.
-Two thirds of the budget are entitlements and other mandatory spending which occur without congressional or presidential action once the programs are established.
-Tied to the budget debate was the issue of increasing the debt ceiling—how high the U.S. government’s national debt can be.
+Tied to the budget debate was the issue of increasing the debt ceiling—how high the national debt of the U.S. government can be.
 The House of Representatives refused to sign on to the bills to fund the government unless they included provisions to stop or change the Affordable Health Care Act (more colloquially known as Obamacare).
-As the days progressed, the United States came very close to defaulting on its debt.
+As the days ticked by, the United States came very close to defaulting on its debt.

-In this chapter, we revisit fiscal policy, which we first covered in Welcome to Economics!
+In this chapter we revisit fiscal policy, which was first covered in Welcome to Economics!.
 Fiscal policy is one of two policy tools for fine tuning the economy (the other is monetary policy).
-While policymakers at the Federal Reserve make monetary policy, Congress and the President make fiscal policy.
+While monetary policy is made by policymakers at the Federal Reserve, fiscal policy is made by Congress and the President.

 The discussion of fiscal policy focuses on how federal government taxing and spending affects aggregate demand.
-All government spending and taxes affect the economy, but fiscal policy focuses strictly on federal government policies.
+All government spending and taxes affect the economy, but fiscal policy focuses strictly on the policies of the federal government.
 We begin with an overview of U.S. government spending and taxes.
 We then discuss fiscal policy from a short-run perspective; that is, how government uses tax and spending policies to address recession, unemployment, and inflation; how periods of recession and growth affect government budgets; and the merits of balanced budget proposals.